-The most current version of this Code will be posted and maintained on the Company's website.
-The Company's Annual Report on Form 10-K and Proxy Statements for its Annual Meetings of Stockholders shall disclose that the Code is maintained on the website and shall disclose that substantive amendments and waivers will also be posted on the company's website.
+The most current version of this Code will be posted and maintained on the Company's website and filed as an exhibit to the Company's Annual Report on Form 10-K. The Company's Annual Report on Form 10-K and Proxy Statements for its Annual Meetings of Stockholders shall disclose that the Code is maintained on the website and shall disclose that substantive amendments and waivers will also be posted on the company's website.

-Any substantive amendment or waiver of this Code (i.e., a material departure from the requirements of any provision) particularly applicable to or directed at executive officers or directors may be made only after approval by the Board of Directors and will be disclosed within four (4) business days of such action (a) on the Company's website for a period of not less than twelve (12) months and (b) in a Form 8-K filed with the Securities and Exchange Commission.
+Any substantive amendment or waiver of this Code (i.e., a material departure from the requirements of any provision) particularly applicable to or directed at executive officers or directors may be made only after approval by the Board of Directors-after receiving a recommendation from a committee comprised of a majority of independent directors and will be disclosed within four (4) business days of such action (a) on the Company's website for a period of not less than twelve (12) months and (b) in a Form 8-K filed with the Securities and Exchange Commission.
 Such disclosure shall include the reasons for any waiver.
 The Company shall retain the disclosure relating to any such amendment or waiver for less than five (5) years.

-Approved: April 18, 2012 Amended: October 2014; August 2017; October 2020, March 2021, July 2023
+Approved: April 18, 2012 Amended: October7 2014; August 2017.
+2017; October 2020; March 2021; July 2023